 CLASS B MISDEMEANOR

-If the value of the vehicle is over 50.00, but less than 500.00, the defendant will be charged with a Class B Misdemeanor which carries a potential county jail sentence of up to 180 days in addition to fines of up to 2,000.00.
+If the value of the vehicle is over 50.00, but less than 500.00, the offense will be classified as a Class B Misdemeanor.
+Penalties include a potential county jail sentence of up to 180 days in addition to fines of up to 2,000.00.

 CLASS A MISDEMEANOR

-If the value of the vehicle is over 500.00, but less than 1500.00, the defendant will be charged with a Class A Misdemeanor which carries a potential county jail sentence of up to 1 year in addition to fines of up to 4,000.00.
+If the value of the vehicle is over 500.00, but less than 1500.00, the offense will be classified a Class A Misdemeanor.
+Penalties include a potential county jail sentence of up to 1 year in addition to fines of up to 4,000.00.

 STATE JAIL FELONY

-If the value of the vehicle is over 1,500.00, but less than 20,000.00, the defendant will be charged with a State Jail Felony which carries a potential prison sentence of 180 days to 2 years in a correctional facility in addition to fines of up to 10,000.00.
+If the value of the vehicle is over 1,500.00, but less than 20,000.00, the offense will be classified as a State Jail Felony.
+Penalties include a potential prison sentence of 180 days to 2 years in a correctional facility in addition to fines of up to 10,000.00.

 3RD DEGREE FELONY

-If the value of the vehicle is over 20,000.00, but less than 100,000.00, the defendant will be charged with a 3rd Degree Felony offense which carries a maximum fine of 10,000.00 and prison sentencing guidelines which range from 2 to 10 years.
+If the value of the vehicle is over 20,000.00, but less than 100,000.00, the offense will be classified as a 3rd Degree Felony offense.
+Penalties include a maximum fine of 10,000.00 and prison sentencing guidelines which range from 2 to 10 years.

 2ND DEGREE FELONY

-If the value of the vehicle is over 100,000.00, but less than 200,000.00, the defendant be charged with a 2nd Degree Felony offense which carries a maximum fine of 10,000.00 with a potential jail term that can range from 2 to 20 years in prison.
+If the value of the vehicle is over 100,000.00, but less than 200,000.00, the offense will be classified as a 2nd Degree Felony offense, which carries a maximum fine of 10,000.00 with a potential jail term that can range from 2 to 20 years in prison.

 1ST DEGREE FELONY